 Individual Self-assembled Icosahedral Protein Cage imaged with PiFM

 More details are provided for in this publication: Coiled-Coil-Mediated Assembly of an Icosahedral Protein Cage with Extremely High Thermal and Chemical Stability (doi: 10.1021/jacs.8b13604).

-In Ajitha Cristie-David and Neil Marsh’s paper, “Evaluation of denovo-designed coiled coils as off-the-shelf components for protein assembly” (DOI: 10.1039/C7ME00012J), a compelling argument for spatially resolved PiFM is made.
+In an earlier publication of Ajitha Cristie-David and Neil Marsh’s work, Evaluation of denovo-designed coiled coils as off-the-shelf components for protein assembly (doi: 10.1039/C7ME00012J), a compelling argument for spatially resolved PiFM is made.
 If we can identify favorable conditions for protein self-assembly, we may advance the future application of coiled coils in the construction of large-scale protein assemblies:

 “These observations suggest that by screening a fairly sparse matrix of spacer lengths and coiled coil strengths, it should be possible to identify conditions for successful protein assembly in many cases.”

-We are excited to continue this story with the researchers at the University of Michigan.
+We are excited to continue this story with the researchers at the University of Michigan!